danx123/shrine-video-downloader/README.md

 ---
-## 📝 Changelog v4.5.2
+## 📝 Changelog v4.5.3
-- Update yt-dlp
+- Update Framework
-- Migration from to PySide6

 ---
 ## 📦 How to Use